ShiningForceCentral/SF2DISASM/README.md

 - The game data obtained with split.bat can be edited individually before being included in the game with build.bat.
 - The game's code can be edited in the disassembly.
 Beware : ASM 68k writing skills required !

+## Editor tool requirements :

+The provided tools are Java applications (.jar).
+In order to ensure that they work correctly, you will need to install Java SE v17 or higher https://www.oracle.com/java/technologies/downloads/.
+NOTE: Some have experienced conficts if they already had older versions of Java installed.
+You may need to uninstall old versions of Java https://www.java.com/en/download/uninstalltool.jsp.

 ## Naming conventions :